VAXstation: VAXstation 3100 Model 76

 Code named "RigelMAX", it used the KA43-A CPU module containing a 35.71 MHz (28 ns) Rigel microprocessor with a 128 KB external cache.
 It provided two separate SCSI buses, one for internal devices and one for external.

 VXT 2000

 The VXT 2000 was an X terminal using the SOC microprocessor.
 This system was essentially a VAXstation 3100 Model 30 without any mass storage and set up to network boot a VAXELN image that allowed it to be an X Window System terminal.

 VAXstation 3200 and VAXstation 3500

+Rackmount variant of the VAXstation 3200.

 Code named "Mayfair/GPX", it used the KA650 CPU module containing a CVAX chip set operating at 11.12 MHz (90 ns cycle time) with 64 KB of external secondary cache.
 They differed by the enclosure used, the 3200 using a BA23, whereas the 3500 used the BA213.
 As such, they were effectively workstation configurations of the MicroVAX III and MicroVAX 3500 respectively.